-Act on Space Activities, adopted in January 2018, enters into force 23rd January 2018.
+Act on Space Activities, adopted in January 2018, entered into force 23rd January 2018.

-Decree of the Ministry of Economic Affairs and Employment on Space Activities, to be adopted and entering into force 23rd January 2018.
+Decree of the Ministry of Economic Affairs and Employment on Space Activities, adopted in January 2018, entered into force 23rd January 2018.

-(i) Finland has just enacted a national Act on Space Activities.
-The act was proposed by the Government to the Parliament in the end of October, accepted by the Parliament in the end of December 2017 and enforced by the President in the beginning of January 2018.
-The act entered into force 23rd of January 2018.
-The act is complemented by a decree by the Ministry of Economic Affairs and Employment.
+The Act on Space Activities (hereinafter the Act) was proposed by the Government to the Parliament in the end of October 2017.1 The Act entered into force on 23rd of January 2018.
+The Act is complemented by a decree issued by the Ministry of Economic Affairs and Employment (hereinafter the Decree).